 - Company registration number, registered address and place of registration

-- If you have an interactive website such as a shopping cart, you will need to display your terms and conditions
+- Terms and conditions and if you have an interactive website such as a shopping cart, you will need to include a complaint resolution link

 - I constantly find companies that don’t include a geographical address.
 I have no idea how something so basic could be overlooked, but in order to meet eCommerce regulations the following information must be prominently displayed:

 - Email address

 - Cookie use.
 It’s completely annoying and everybody pretty much says yes all the time, but since July 2011 and of course GDPR, it has to be there.
 Here’s October 2020 information on Cookie regulations

 Interestingly enough, we don’t actually need a copyright notice, even though we all use it.
 In Ireland, the act of creating a work (or blog post or website) also creates copyright.